cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 that is an intentional game mechanic so that players are, well, actually playing Factorio.

-But for a game like Animal Crossing, for example, where crafting, despite it's fun and peppy animation, takes a tedious amount of time (~3 sec per craft).
+But for a game like *Animal Crossing*, for example, where crafting, despite it's fun and peppy animation, takes a tedious amount of time (~3 sec per craft).
 This may not seem like a long time, but if you are crafting something expendable, like bait, you'll spend minutes crafting supplies that will be used up fairly quickly.
-As a result, Animal Crossing doesn't have many recipes that require multiple steps of crafting (i.e. Craft A to make B to make C) so that players are rarely spending copious amounts of time crafting, since it's only a minor component of the game -- at least, compared to Factorio.
+As a result, *Animal Crossing* doesn't have many recipes that require multiple steps of crafting (i.e. Craft A to make B to make C) so that players are rarely spending copious amounts of time crafting, since it's only a minor component of the game -- at least, compared to Factorio.